This post about workplace mobbing is by Delia Grenville In the popular FX show The…

 When we talk about Radical Candor at companies or with individuals, we see a lot of heads nodding in agreement.
-People understand that Radical Candor’s guidance and feedback framework can improve performance, reduce politics and make work more fun.
+People understand that Radical Candor’s feedback framework can improve performance, reduce politics and make work more fun.
 But how do you make sure that these ideas that resonate in the moment actually get implemented, rather than forgotten?
 Here’s a question from one of our readers:

 As a CEO who hasn’t been practicing Radical Candor, is it advisable to transition into the practice immediately or slowly introduce it into the company’s culture?

 My advice is to start right away but understand that it will take continuous practice to make a lasting change.
 Here are some steps you can take to ensure a successful transition.

 Start by explaining the idea of Radical Candor and the 2×2 to your company in your own words.
 It is important to establish a shared vocabulary so that everyone can understand the goal and feel comfortable changing their behavior.